 One of the main objectives of these measures is to prevent speculation by financial institutions.
 By setting the lending rate that high, financial institutions’ incentive to borrow pesos to buy dollars decreases.

 On the other hand, by keeping the borrowing rate virtually unchanged, the Bank aims to reduce inflationary pressures by reducing liquidity, Priscila Robledo, junior economist for Latin America with Continuum Economics.”We believe—apparently contrary to the market view—that the most important new BCRA measure is tighter FX controls to financial entities.”

-The Argentine government, for its part, tried to support the BCRA by lowering the 2018 fiscal deficit target from 3.2% to 2.7% of GDP.
+The Argentine government, for its part, tried to support the BCRA by lowering the 2018 fiscal deficit target from 3.2 percent to 2.7 percent of GDP.
 The Treasury and Public Finance Ministers gave a press conference aiming to calm market jitters.
 However, since the government has been able to over-achieve its (rather unambitious) fiscal target in previous years, markets expected the same in 2018.
 “Therefore, the change of the fiscal target did not manage to calm markets, especially since the market was already expecting a similar number and subsequent years’ targets were not modified,” Robledo explained.